 How to be a change management champion?
-Everybody wants the answer to this question… well MTD’s infographic answers just that.
-This infographic presents the key tasks you need to perform to implement change effectively.
+Everybody wants the answer to this question.
+Well, MTD’s infographic answers just that.
+This infographic presents the critical tasks needed to implement change effectively.

 Managers are usually appointed, while leaders tend to emerge naturally.